-While there aren’t very many notable entrepreneurship focused tours within the city, you may call ahead and try to tour any particular business you are interested in, such as JumpStart, or choose to take a campus tour of a popular local university such as Case Western or Cleveland State.
-Other popular city tours that represent local business well include:
+While there aren’t very many notable entrepreneurship-focused tours within the city, you may call ahead and try to tour any particular business you are interested in, such as JumpStart, or choose to take a campus tour of a popular local university such as Case Western or Cleveland State.
+Other popular city tours that represent the local business well include:

 West Side Market